StackVista/helm-charts/stable/hbase/README.md

   * Entrypoint for every component is the bash called `bootstrap.sh`, which is hold by the ConfigMap.
   * `bootstrap.sh` is copying the files in the ConfigMap to the right location, starting the daemon and tail the logs

 * [Headless Service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services): In Kubernetes, every request to a pod a loadbalanced through a proxy by default.
-But Hbase is directly trying to connect to the RS, so by enabling headless mode, we can directly access the RS container.
+But HBase is directly trying to connect to the RS, so by enabling headless mode, we can directly access the RS container.

 * [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/): it is used to deploy stateful applications to Kubernetes.